Csimm117/IS312/intro_is/Intro_IS.md

 ### Data Warehouse
 - A database that stores large amounts of historical data in a form that readily supports analysis and management decision making.

+## Network and Cloud computing

+### Network
+- Connect computers and other computing equipment in a room, building campus , city ,or globe to enable electronic communication.

+### Internet
+- World's largest computer network.
+> Enable comm
+unication , collaboration , search functions , and information sharing between member of an organization using a web browser.
+>A network based on web tech

+### Cloud computing
+- A service provider organization owns and manages hardware, software , networking , and storage devices in order to provide shared resources to users via the internet.